b. Harare, 1999

 Hand Wash Only.
 Solo exhibition.
 Little Gallery, Los Angeles, USA;

 Invisible Britain – This Separated Isle.
 Group exhibition. ffotogallery, Cardiff, & Streetlevel Photoworks, Glasgow, UK;

 Score for Here.
 Contributor, sonic experience by artist Jimena Sarno (forthcoming).
 Clockshop LA & Los Angeles State Historic Park.
 Los Angeles, USA;

 Letter to Mama on Arrival to America.
 Solo exhibition.
 Broad Art Center, University of California Los Angeles.
 Los Angeles, USA.

 Double Consciousness: Perspectives on Composition in Black Music and Poetry with Louise Toppin.
 Duke University, Durham.
 North Carolina, USA;

 David: Pilgrimage on Paper – on colonial trade in Scotland.
 Delineate – co-commissioned by Many Studios, Kayus Bankole and Mother Tongue.
-Scotland;
+Scotland, UK;

 Library of Africa and the African Diaspora / Savannah Centre for Contemporary Art.
 Writer’s residency.
 Accra / Tamale, Ghana;

 Gestures Towards a Dream.
 Zine commission for Versal Journal.
 Amsterdam, Netherlands;

 Deserving Better.
 Zine commission for MA Education Consultancy.
 London, UK.